-This year-end report was prepared in accordance with IFRS and IAS 34 Interim Financial Reporting.
-Information in accordance with IAS 34.16A exist, except in the financial statements and the related notes also in other parts of the year end report.
-The year-end report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528) in compliance with recommendation RFR 2 Accounting for Legal Entities of the Swedish Financial Reporting Board.
-The accounting policies and basis for calculations applied in the 2020 annual report for AddLife AB were also used in the interim report.
-The amendments to IFRSs applicable from 1 January, 2021 have no effects to AddLife's financial reports for the financial year ended 31 December, 2021.
+This interim report was prepared in accordance with IFRS and IAS 34 Interim Financial Reporting.
+Information in accordance with IAS 34.16A exist, except in the financial statements and the related notes also in other parts of the interim report.
+The interim report for the parent company was prepared in accordance with the Swedish Annual Accounts Act (1995:1554) and the Securities Market Act (2007:528) in compliance with recommendation RFR 2 Accounting for Legal Entities of the Swedish Financial Reporting Board.
+The accounting policies and basis for calculations applied in the annual report 2022 for AddLife AB were also used in the interim report.
+The amendments to IFRSs applicable from 1 January, 2023 have no effects to AddLife's financial reports for the interim period ended June 30, 2023.

 Alternative performance measures

-AddLife presents certain financial measures in the year-end report that are not defined according to IFRS.
-The Company believes that these measures provide valuable supplemental information to investors and the Company's management as they allow for evaluation of trends and the Company’s performance.
-For additional information regarding choosen key ratios, please refer to AddLife's annual report 2020.
+AddLife presents certain financial measures in the interim report that are not defined according to IFRS.
+The company believes that these measures provide valuable supplemental information to investors and the company's management as they allow for evaluation of trends and the company’s performance.
+For additional information regarding chosen key ratios, please refer to AddLife's annual report 2022.
 Since all companies do not calculate financial measures in the same way these are not always comparable to measures used by other companies.
 These financial measures should therefore not be considered as a replacement for measurements as defined under IFRS.
 This report provides information in greater detail regarding definitions of financial performance measures.

 Transactions with related parties

-No transactions with related parties that materially affected the Group’s financial position and earnings took place during the financial year.
+No transactions with related parties that materially affected the group’s financial position and earnings took place during the interim period.

-Events after the end of the financial year
+Events after the end of the interim period

-No other events of significance to the Group occurred after the end of the financial year.
+No events of significance to the group occurred after the end of the interim period.

 Risks and uncertainties

 AddLife’s earnings and financial position, as well as its strategic position, are affected by various internal factors within AddLife’s control and various external factors over which AddLife has limited influence.
 AddLife’s most significant external risks are the state of the economy and market trends combined with public sector contracts and policy decisions, as well as competition.
 The risks and uncertainties are the same as in previous periods.
-For more information, see the section “Risks and uncertainties” in the administration report, in AddLife’s annual report 2020.
-The Parent Company is indirectly affected by the above risks and uncertainties through its function in the Group.
+For more information, see the section “Risks and uncertainties” in the administration report, in AddLife’s annual report 2022.
+The parent company is indirectly affected by the above risks and uncertainties through its function in the group.